This site requires a more recent version of Adobe Flash Player to function properly.

 - Subsidy cuts to impact PV modules sold

 - The Feed in Tariffs (FIT) that were set up in Germany under the EEG caused solar installations to increase rapidly from just under 1 GW in 2005 to around 7 GW by 2011.
-Substantial subsidy cuts are expected in the near-term that will likely cause Germany’s PV market to decline to around 3-4 GW.
-This will likely prevent any significant near-term growth.
+Substantial subsidy cuts are expected in the near-term that will likely cause Germany’s PV market to decline to below 4 GW per year.
+This will likely prevent any significant near-term growth for First Solar.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.

 Who came up with the Trefis forecast for future years?

 The Trefis team of in-house Analysts considers a variety of factors when projecting any forecast.
 The rationale for our projections is explained in the Trefis analysis section below.